Events

 Singing the Song of Black Fatherhood: Restoration to Their Rightful Places

-Tues, June 18, 2024 at 12:00 PM CST
+Tues, June 18, 2024

 In Honor of Father's Day and the Juneteenth holiday, CRESTS-Achieve hosted a FREE VIRTUAL TRAINING SESSION focused on the importance of Black fathers in their children's lives, their communities, and society in general.
 This training session featured a panel discussion co-facilitated by Dr. Cirecie-West-Olatunji and Dr. Constance West (Co-Founders of CRESTS-Achieve).